-Whether it’s to keep items in or people out, a GRP (glass reinforced plastic) fence gives you security, privacy, safety and practicality in one lightweight, easily-assembled fencing package.
+Whether it’s to keep items in or people out, a GRP (glass-reinforced plastic) fence gives you security, privacy, and safety in a lightweight and easily assembled fencing package.

 What is Glass Reinforced Plastic?

 Glass‐Reinforced Plastic (GRP), is a composite material made of plastic reinforced by fine glass fibres.
-In the industry, we call the material GRP, but many people refer to it by its common name, fibreglass.
+We call the material GRP in the industry, but many people refer to it by its common name, fibreglass.